mir-dataset-loaders/mirdata/CONTRIBUTING.md

 which will skip the downloading step.
 Note that this is just for convenience during debugging - the tests should eventually all pass without this flag.

+## Docs

+Staged docs for every new pull request are built, and you can look at them by clicking on the "readthedocs" test in a pull request.
+To quickly troubleshoot any issues, you can build the docs locally by nagivating to the `docs` folder, and running `make html` (note, you must have `sphinx` installed).
+Then open the generated `_build/source/index.html` file in your web browser to view.

 ## Troubleshooting

 If github shows a red X next to your latest commit, it means one of our checks is not passing.
 This could mean: